Hunter Education course or field day registration

 Registration for these events is open now!
 Students will need their own license account to register for the class or field day.
 Find out how to verify account first or create an account here.

-If you don’t see a date or location that works for your schedule, check back regularly– we post new events as soon as we receive new dates and locations.
-We will be offering a number of classes and field days this summer and fall.
+If you don’t see a date or location that works for your schedule, check back regularly– we post new events as soon as we receive new dates and locations from volunteer Instructors.
+We will be offering a number of classes and field days throughout the year.

 In Oregon, a Hunter Education course is required for all new hunters age 17 and younger unless hunting on land owned by a parent or legal guardian, or unless participating in the Mentored Youth Hunter Program.

 We also recommend Hunter Education for any adult new to hunting, or as a refresher for experienced hunters.
 Some nearby states also require every hunter in their state to have completed Hunter Education.

 ODFW offers courses in two formats aimed at different learning styles:

 There is no minimum age to take a course, but children under age 11 often have a difficult time with the material.
 Younger students may also lack the upper body strength necessary to handle a firearm safely and control the muzzle during loading and unloading drills.